 The returns are regarded as simulated and based upon an initial investment start date of 31/12/1996, up to 31/12/2016.
 Model returns are calculated based upon the returns of the asset class indices and do not take into account the effect of ETF tracking error.
 ETF products would not have been available at the initial start date.
 Currency hedging costs have been estimated where a hedged index has not been available.
 Portfolio holdings have been rebalanced to their original starting weight based upon a 6% gross error threshold.
-A trading cost of 0.2% has been applied to the returns when a simulating a rebalance.
-Underlying fund costs have been included, based upon their current fee rate.
+A trading cost of 0.2% has been applied to the returns when simulating a rebalance.
+Investment fund costs have been included based upon their current fee rate as of Jan 2017.
 Returns are net of a 0.45% management fee.

 Balanced Aims for moderate growth without extreme volatility